Backstroke (or back crawl) is, as its name implies, the only one of the four competitive swimming strokes swum on the back.

 Breathing Technique: This backstroke article discusses the relation between balance and breathing.
 It also talks about breathing rhythms and how to deal with water splashing in the face.

 We have a series of swimming drills to learn backstroke step by step.
-The following progression of exercises is used:
+In that series, the following sequence of exercises is used:

-Elementary Backstroke is the beginner’s version of backstroke.
+Elementary Backstroke is another form of backstroke that is easy to learn and ideal for beginners.
 This article describes the swimming technique of elementary backstroke, and how to learn it.